 They even had mint FlavourBurst.
 But oh well, that was rather normal so I didn't bother with it.

-Anyway, this was quite a gem.
+Anyway, the red velvet flavour was quite a gem.
 Just look at that lovely scarlet colour!
 I was glad that not all the powder in mine had been dissolved, because I loved the effect produced with the striking red powder swirled into the white cream.

 And after it dissolved into the ice cream, the cream took on a strong pastel pink colour, very similar to that of Coffee Bean's Red Velvet Hot Cocoa.